google/trillian-examples/serverless/README.md

 ### Integrating sequenced entries
 Although the entries we've added above are now assigned positions in the log, we still need to update the proof structure state to integrate these new entries.
-We use the `integrate` tool for that:
+We use the `integrate` tool for that, again either passing key files or with the environment variables set:

 ```bash
 $ go run ./serverless/cmd/integrate --storage_dir=${LOG_DIR} --logtostderr